 Whether you’re an experienced landlord or completely new to the world of letting, a buy to let property can come with all kinds of legal headaches.

 Many believe that as long as you have good tenants and house prices keep rising, buy to let is easy money.
-Because of this, it is a very popular form of investment – in 2014, one in five houses in the UK was rented out by a landlord.
+Recent reports estimate that a quarter of households in the UK will rent privately by the end of 2021

 However, there are risks, as well as legal problems that can present themselves – not to mention you must ensure you’ve gone through all the proper procedures and paperwork before you even start as a landlord.